Yalangtoʻsh Bakhodir: Creative work

-Ya.b. he paid great attention to landscaping and construction works, including the construction of the Sherdar Madrasa, Tillakori Madrasa, Makhdumi Azam Mosque, Khanaqosi (1618) and others in Samarkand.
+Ya.b. he paid great attention to landscaping and construction works, including the construction of the Sherdar Madrasa, the Tilakari Madrasa, Makhdumi Azam Mosque, Khanaqosi (1618) and others in Samarkand.
 Abu Tahirhojanit wrote in "Samarija" that "Naked Bahadur's grave is in Dahbed near Samarkand, under the feet of Makhdumi Azam, on the couch, inside the tomb wall."
 There are many legends and legends about Yalangtosh Bahadir among the people (for example, the story "Nalangtosh Batir").

 Yalangtosh Bahadir is also known for his contribution to the construction of new structures and the support of art.

 Tilya Kori Madrasa, in Samarkand Registon.

 With the help of Yalangtosh Bahadir, the Sherdar madrasa was built in the heart of Samarkand on Registan Square, and eventually this building became a historical and cultural monument.

 One of the inscriptions written in Persian on the wall of the Sherdar madrasa says that "the commander-in-chief, righteous Yalangtosh Bahadir" was its founder.

 He also built the Tilla-Kori madrasa in Samarkand.
 These architectural structures are the decoration of modern Samarkand and attract tourists from all over the world.

 In the history of the art of architecture of the whole East, these buildings rank high in terms of craftsmanship.